zKillboard/podmail/README.md

 ### Current Features

 • Compose and send EVEmails
-• When necessary, adjust text contrast in evemails to be more readable
+• When necessary, adjusted colors in an EVEmail to improve contrast and readability.
 • Loads the latest 500 EVEmails (subject to increase)
 • Displays unread counts across all folders including mailing labels not natively supported by ESI
 • Marks mails as read when opened